HarperDB/documentation/docs/developers/operations-api/databases-and-tables.md

 # Databases and Tables

 ## Describe All
 Returns the definitions of all databases and tables within the database.
+Record counts about 5000 records are estimated, as determining the exact count can be expensive.
+When the record count is estimated, this is indicated by the inclusion of a confidence interval of `estimated_record_range`.
+If you need the exact count, you can include an `"exact_count": true` in the operation, but be aware that this requires a full table scan (may be expensive).

 * operation _(required)_ - must always be `describe_all`